Managing System Roles

 -

-Click "User" in the local navigation.
+Click "Users" in the local navigation.

 -

-Select "System Role" from the menu on the left.
+Select "System Roles" from the left menu.

 System Role Operations